Updated: Aug 11

 To me, the path to success in changing currencies is unique not only to the traveller, but perhaps to each trip.
 You may also find that your travel companions have each found different solutions on the same trip!

-If you're comfortable, if the transaction is convenient, and if everything is secure - you're doing it like a pro!
+If you're comfortable, if the transaction is convenient, and if everything is secure, you're probably doing it like a pro!